 - Good Graces, by Carolyn Phillips.
 The author researched her new mother-in-law’s favorite dishes and decided to make them to establish a bond.
 The scene in the first few paragraphs establishes tension and creates interest in how the story will turn out.
 Phillips uses vivid imagery and sensuous details about the food she cooks to enhance the tale.
 You can read more about her writing style here.

 You too have lots of stories to tell about your life through food.
-If you’d like to learn how to write them and get them published, come join us in France in December.
+If you’d like to learn how to write them and get them published, come join me at an event this year.

 * * *